HouseplantPlantsBeginner

 Moving away briefly from the Aroid family, the Twisted Cactus, or Cereus forbesii cv.
 Spiralis, is thought to be a mutated version of the Cereus forbesii.
 Hailing from Argentina, the Twisted Cactus is accustomed to arid and dry climates, relying on its large succulent stems to hold moisture.

-Image via @e.x.o_plant on Carousell
+Image via @e.x.o_plantOpens in a new tab. on CarousellOpens in a new tab.

 When young, these plants start growing straight and will begin to spiral as it matures, growing taller and eventually forming branches.
 They are considered relatively fast growing for a cactus if given the proper care, so it will not take as long to enjoy its large mature shape compared to others in the cacti family.